Milton Kuolt: Thousand Trails

 In 1969, after purchasing a 640 acre real estate investment, Kuolt founded Thousand Trails, the first private, members-only RV campground chain.
 The company's success led Kuolt to resign from Boeing and focus solely on Thousand Trails and other business ventures.
 Later, in 1981, Kuolt sold his ownership in Thousand Trails for $40 million.
 Today, the company owns over 80 private campgrounds nationwide and in British Columbia, Canada.

 Horizon Air

 In 1981, the same year that he sold Thousand Trails, Kuolt created Horizon Air.
 The airline, one of the first regional airlines in the United States, began service on September 1, 1981, from Yakima to Seattle using two Fairchild F27 aircraft.
-The airline began operation with 36 employees, and went public three years later.
+The airline began operation with 36 employees and went public three years later.
 In 1987, Horizon Air, which had grown to become the fifth-largest regional airline with service to over 30 cities, was purchased by Alaska Air Group for over $68 million.

+Elkhorn Resort

+in 1984, After leaving Horizon, Kuolt bought Elkhorn Resort, a struggling, 300-room property in Sun Valley, Idaho, to provide a destination to reward Horizon’s frequent fliers with golfing and skiing opportunities.